dpsframework/RuleBased-Security-Lab/README.md

 1. Create and update _Malware-Analysis-Lab_ local repository:
    * `  git init . `
    * `  git branch -M master`
-   * `  git remote add origin https://github.com/dpsframework/Malware-Analysis-Lab.git`
+   * `  git remote add origin https://github.com/dpsframework/RuleBased-Security-Lab.git`
    * `  git pull origin master`

-1. Finally, remove the remote-origin from _Malware-Analysis-Lab_ on GitHub repository with:
+1. Finally, remove the remote-origin from _RuleBased-Security-Lab_ repository on GitHub:
    * `  git remote remove origin`

-### 1.2 How to run this _Malware-Analysis-Lab_
+### 1.2 How to deploy and run those new agents of _RuleBased-Security-Lab_

 Please, see [**Appendix A**](#appendix-a), for Windows users.